 A Part-Time Program

-The Foundation Year is an outstanding television based professional program designed exclusively for the student actor that wants a more intensive and steady training program but cannot commit or afford full-time or even part-time training.
-This structured 30 week course is affordable and will meet weekly on Sundays from 9:30am to 3:30pm, for 30 contact weeks over a 42 week duration.
+Commencing on Sunday 21st of July, 2024, the Foundation Year is an outstanding television based professional program designed exclusively for the student actor that wants a more intensive and steady training program but cannot commit or afford full-time training.
+This structured 30-week course is affordable and will meet weekly on Sundays from 10:00am to 3:00pm, for 30 contact weeks.
 Actors will be working with some of the finest professionals in the business including working actors, award winning television directors, executive producers, show creators and casting directors, sourced Australia wide.

-We have a very small intake for this program so for those interested please fill out the Enrolment form.
-Upon receipt of your application you will be invited to have a meeting with the Artistic Director and further instructions and course materials will be given.
+Upon receipt of your application, you will be invited to have a meeting with the Artistic Director and further instructions and course materials will be given.

 Please read our full terms and conditions here.